Langer's Deli: Location and operations

 Langer's Deli currently occupies a 4300 sqft space at the corner of Alvarado and 7th Streets.
 Originally operating as a 12-seat restaurant along Alvarado Street, the restaurant has since expanded to 137 seats.
 In 1953, Albert Langer bought out a neighboring liquor store, and in 1967, he acquired the space of a bank that was vacating the corner of Alvarado and 7th Streets, consolidating the three spaces and building the current restaurant.
-While the restaurant itself is owned by the Langer family, the property is owned by the family of property broker John Alle, whose family has been friends with the Langers since the 1950s.
+While the Langer family owns the restaurant itself, the property is owned by the family of property broker John Alle, whose family has been friends with the Langers since the 1950s.
 In 2018, the property was put up for sale.

 Until the 1990s, Langer's stayed open as late as 3:00 am, catering to patrons of nearby bars.
-However, business considerations coupled with safety concerns owing to the changing makeup of the Westlake neighborhood forced it to cut costs by laying off employees and cutting opening times.
+However, business considerations and safety concerns due to the Westlake neighborhood's changing makeup forced it to cut costs by laying off employees and cutting opening times.
 Since 1993, the restaurant is open from 8:00 am to 4:00 pm on weekdays and Saturdays, remaining closed on Sundays.
 Operating hours however are extended for special occasions, like its 65th anniversary in 2012, the installation of a new art fixture inside MacArthur Park in 2015, and its 75th anniversary in 2022.

 Although it is a sit-down restaurant, Langer's is also known for its curbside service, which was introduced at the suggestion of an employee, Alex Barragan, who promised to deliver an order to a waiting customer outside.
 Curbside service has been successful for the restaurant, with anywhere between 35 and 70 orders being delivered daily.

-Langer's employees are unionized, and the restaurant has a reputation for remaining loyal to its employees, offering full benefits and giving support when needed.
+Langer's employees are unionized, and the restaurant has a reputation for remaining loyal to its employees, offering full benefits, and giving support when needed.
 Many of its employees are also employed at Canter's in the Fairfax District, with the two restaurants sharing employees due to a talent shortage.
-The relationship between the two restaurants dates back to the 1930s, when Albert Langer found work as a deli man at Canter's before opening his restaurant.
+The relationship between the two restaurants dates back to the 1930s when Albert Langer found work as a deli man at Canter's before opening his restaurant.